wp-plugins/a3-responsive-slider/readme.txt

 * First Release of Lite Version.

 == Upgrade Notification ==

+= 1.2.0 =
+Major Maintenance Upgrade.
+1 new Feature and 5 Code Tweaks plus 1 bug fixes for full compatibility with WordPress v 4.3.0

 = 1.1.10 =
 Maintenance Upgrade.
 Fix for PHP Fatal Error when upgrading from older versions of the plugin to version 1.1.9 on some servers